-A: Usually our puppies leave our kennel when they are 8 weeks old, after they’ve been tattooed in their right ear, wormed, and have received all necessary vaccinations according to their age.
+A: Usually our puppies leave our kennel when they are 8 weeks old, after they’ve been mictochipped, wormed, and have received all necessary vaccinations according to their age.

 A: No. The paperwork necessary for obtaining an AKC registration certificate and a pedigree will arrive separately.
 We forward AKC paperwork to our customers as soon as we receive it, but it usually arrives when puppies are older than 8 weeks.

-A: There are two main things to consider if you want your puppy to develop well:
+A: There are two main things that will help your puppy develop well:

-diet and socialization.
+socialization and diet.
 Please do not take them lightly!
-While your puppy is growing, you need to make a special effort to take him/her different places where he/she can meet people of different ages, other dogs, see traffic, hear different noises, etc – almost every day!
+While your puppy is growing, you need to make a special effort to take her different places where she can meet people of different ages, other dogs, see traffic, hear different noises, etc – almost every day!
 Look at this as an additional responsibility that comes with owning a puppy.
 Making such an effort for a short period of time (just a few months) will dramatically impact the entire future life of your dog.
-As far as diet goes, I have an article on this website on
+As far as the diet goes, I have an article on this website on

 A: To safeguard our puppies and kennel name, we have a special